Moody-Tunes/moodytunes/README.md

 `coverage html`

 This will generate a directory in the project root with files corresponding to each code file in the project.
-Open the index.html file in any browser of your chouce to view the source files for the project, their coverage percentage, and what lines have (or have not) been tested.
+Open the index.html file in any browser of your choice to view the source files for the project, their coverage percentage, and what lines have (or have not) been tested.

 NOTE: Your build will fail and any pull request rejected if the total coverage is less than 80% after the Travis build